seekinginfiniteloop/PlainLicense/docs/licenses/public-domain/PlainUnlicense.md

 ### We Give You an Unrestricted License

 Some governments do not recognize public domain dedications.
 For such cases, we give you a license to use the library worldwide.
-You never have to pay us to use the library.
+You never have to pay to use the library.
 The library is yours to use forever and cannot be taken away.
 Others can also use the library under the same terms.

 ### We do not Provide Any Warranty and We Accept no Liability